QUICK START - Starting with TrackMe: (feed tracking quickstart)

 • This is fine for most cases and is a common practice in Splunk.

-• On large or strict environments, creating a service account can be considered as good practices and notably allows tracking easily TrackMe’s related activity, leveraging Splunk Workload Management, see: :ref: trackme_admin_config for more information.
+• On large or strict environments, creating a service account can be considered as good practice and notably allows tracking TrackMe’s related activity easily, leveraging Splunk Workload Management, see: :ref: trackme_admin_config for more information.

 Permissions:

-• The default permissions leverages 3 dimensions models, from admin to power and finally read only users.
+• The default permissions leverage a 3-dimensional model, from admin to power and finally read-only users.

-• As a start, you generally can leave everything as a default
+• As a start, you generally can leave everything as default

 step2_01.png step2_02.png